 Watch your savings add up with Premium Summer Pay

 We’ve all heard the saying, “Pay yourself first.”
-For educators, that starts by opening a Premium Summer Pay account.1 Saving a portion of every paycheck during the school year through Direct Deposit, can help you save for the summer months, whether you're a 10- or 12- month employee.
-Your money will also grow with a 2.00% APY.2
+For educators, that starts by opening a Premium Summer Pay account.1 Saving a portion of every paycheck during the school year through Direct Deposit can help you save for the summer months, whether you're a 10- or 12- month employee.
+Your money will also grow with a 0.50% APY.2

 How Premium Summer Pay works

-In the summer, your money is automatically transferred to your Educational Systems FCU regular savings or checking account, or to an account at another financial institution.
-The transfers occur on the first and third Friday of July and August in four equal proportions.3 The dates for this year’s summer automatic distributions include:
+In the summer, your money is automatically transferred to your Educational Systems FCU regular Savings or Checking account, or to an account at another financial institution.
+The transfers occur by the first and third Friday of July and August in four equal proportions.3 The dates for the summer automatic distributions in 2021 include:

-If you need access to your money on other dates, transfers can be made starting on July 1 through Online Banking, Mobile Banking, Audio Response Teller (ART) or by speaking to a Credit Union employee.
+If you need access to your money on other dates, transfers can be made starting on July 1 through Digital Banking, Audio Response Teller (ART) or by speaking to a Credit Union employee.

 Open your account today